 As we near closer to the holidays, it is a good time to think about how you want to end your business year.
 Have you met your company goals for the year?
 Are there referral relationships that could use more attention?
 How can you gain momentum now to carry into the next year?
 Considering these questions will help you prepare a plan for the months ahead and allow you to finish this year strong.

 Of course, there are many business priorities for home care agencies, but relationship-building with referral sources should be near the very top of the list.
 Case managers and social workers are key contacts that many agencies would like to focus more time and attention on in an effort to stay top-of-mind in a crowded market of providers.
+Building case manager relationships is like planting the seeds for future referral sources for your agency.

 Case managers work closely with vulnerable individuals, often those who are being discharged from the hospital, and their loved ones.
 An endorsement of your services from a case manager can carry a lot of weight for someone looking for support at home following a hospital or rehab stay.
 Case Managers and social workers play a significant role in helping individuals find the services they need as well as reducing hospital readmissions by ensuring patients have access to the support at home needed to follow their healthcare plan.
 Relationships with these professionals can blossom into significant referral sources for a home care agency, but first, work must be done to establish a relationship, communicate, and grow.